 What Is Stoichiometry?
 The O Level Definition

 Stoichiometry is the branch of chemistry that deals with the quantitative relationships between reactants and products in a chemical reaction.
 In practical terms, stoichiometry O level questions ask you to calculate how much of a substance is produced or consumed in a reaction — using mole ratios from a balanced chemical equation.
+Stoichiometry builds directly on the mole concept.
+If you are not yet confident with molar mass and the mole, our guide on the mole concept for Sec 4 is the foundation to read first.Skill 1 — Write and Balance Chemical Equations

 Every stoichiometry O level calculation begins with a correctly balanced chemical equation.
 Without it, your mole ratios will be wrong and every step that follows will fail.
+Rules for balancing equations:- The number of atoms of each element must be equal on both sides

 - Balance one element at a time — leave oxygen and hydrogen until last

-- Check all elements and overall charge (for ionic equations) when done
+- Check all elements when done

 Skill 2 — Use Mole Ratios to Calculate Reacting Masses

-The mole ratio is the heart of all stoichiometry O level calculations.
+The mole ratio is the core of all stoichiometry O level calculations.
 Once you have a balanced equation, the coefficients give you the exact ratio in which substances react and are produced.
+The standard stoichiometry method has four steps:- Step 1: Write the balanced equation

 - Step 2: Convert given mass to moles — moles = mass ÷ molar mass (Mr)